 Figure 8.8.3.4-1 illustrates the ACR launching procedure by the EEC or the S-EAS.

-If this procedure is triggered by the EEC, depending on the ACR action indicated in the ACR request, the procedure is used for either ACR initiation or ACR determination.
-This procedure of the ACR initiation can be re-sent as described in clause 8.8.1.3.
+If this procedure is triggered by the EEC, depending on the ACR action indicated in the ACR request, the procedure is used for ACR initiation, ACR determination, or ACR modification which is described in clasue 8.8.1.x.
+The procedure of the ACR initiation can be re-sent as described in clause 8.8.1.3 to cancel an ACR.

 If this procedure is triggered by the S-EAS, the procedure is used for ACR determination.